Ellen Ripley (Weaver) sings ‘You are my lucky star’ while battling the Xenomorph at the end of Alien. Here’s why that’s fascinating.

 This is fascinating in all kinds of ways.

 Firstly, the singing in this scene was supposedly Weaver’s idea.
 It’s a neat touch.
 It reminds us that even Ripley has a vulnerable, frightened side.
 She may be tough-shelled throughout the film yet, like a child, she sings to soothe her fears.
-[Compare the presence of the ship’s computer, Mother.
-All the crew are children in a sense, yet their maternal carer has no tender feelings towards them.]
+[Compare how the ship’s computer is called Mother but has no tender feelings towards her ‘children’.]

 Ripley’s crooning also ramps up the tension in the film’s climax.
 It’s a great contrast: the alien is about to kill her, yet here’s Ripley singing “you are my lucky star” when most of us would be dumbstruck with terror.